hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 	</tr>
 	<tr>
 	<td>restore_discard_excess_bytes = True</td>
-	<td>If True, always discard excess bytes when restoring volumes i.e. pad with zeroes.</td>
+	<td>If True, always discard excess bytes when restoring volumes (that is, pad with zeroes).</td>
 	</tr>
 	  </table>

-2. Restart the Cinder service
+2. Restart the Cinder service by entering:

 		service cinder-backup restart

 	**Note**: For Cinder backup, the Cinder volume whose backup is required must be in a detached state.
-The volume should not be attached to any of the instances or virtual machines.
+The volume should not be attached to any of the instances or Virtual Machines.

-#####Create a Cinder backup
+#####Creating a Cinder Backup

-Once the cinder service is restarted you can create a backup of a Cinder volume.
+Once the Cinder service is restarted, you can create a backup of a Cinder volume.
 There are two ways to create a backup:

-* Horizon UI dashboard (**how to create from volume in horizon UI is similar to the one which we create for normal volume?if so we can give a link,else we need steps?**)
+1. Horizon UI dashboard (**[[how to create from volume in horizon UI is similar to the one which we create for normal volume?if so we can give a link,else we need steps?**)
-* Using CLI from the overcloud controller node running the ceph client
+2. The CLI from the overcloud controller node running the Ceph client

 	**Using the Horizon UI Dashboard**

 	To create a volume back from the Horizon UI, do the following.

-	1. Log in to the overcloud Horizon dashboard.
+	1. Log into the overcloud Horizon dashboard.
-	2. From the left panel, click the **Projects** and then select Compute.
+	2. From the left panel, click **Projects** and then select **Compute**.
 	3. Click **Volumes**.
-	3. Click More drop down list and select Create Backup.
-Create Volume Backup page is displayed.
+	3. Click the **More** drop down list and select **Create Backup**.
+The **Create Volume Backup** page displays.
 	4. In the **Backup Name** box, enter the name for the backup.
 	5. In the **Description** box, enter the description.
 	6. In the **Container Name** box, enter the name of the container.
 If no name is entered, a default container named *volumebackups*  is  provisioned.
-The volume backup remains the same size of the volume.
+The volume backup remains the same size as the source volume.
 	7. Click **Volume Backup**.
 A volume backup is created.

-	To attach volume to an instance: <need verification?>
+	To attach a volume to an instance: **<[[need verification?>**

 	* Select the instance and provide a device a name

 	**Using the CLI**

-	Execute the following command to create a backup.
+	To create a backup, enter:

 		cinder backup-create [--container <container>] [--display-name <display-name>] [--display-description <display-description>] <volume>